dwarvesf/playbook/operations/email-template/welcome-to-dwarves-update.md

   - template
   - email
   - operations
-title: "Email Template: Welcome to Dwarves Updates"
+title: Welcome to Dwarves Updates
 date: 2020-01-01
 description: The email template is to announce every updates to the comminity and subscriber.
 authors: